 There used to be a guy in my town who spent long hours each day picking up litter.
 He was a familiar site, riding around on a mountain bike carrying big trash bags filled with discarded cans and bottles.
 I’d see him morning noon and night, summer and winter, riding along with a couple of big overstuffed bags.
 Sometimes I’d see his bike propped on the side of the road, and there he’d be in the weeds, bent over to retrieve a can or bottle.

 On the next-to-last day of January 2009, as he rooted about collecting litter along a major thoroughfare, he was struck and killed by a car.
-He'd been twenty-five or thirty feet from the road.
-Initial press accounts stated the driver was under the influence of prescription medicine, but this turned out to not be true.
+He’d been twenty-five or thirty feet from the side of the road.
+Initial press accounts stated the driver was under the influence of prescription medicine, but this turned out to be inaccurate.
 In any case, there was a tremendous outpouring of grief from the community.
 Within hours someone created a Facebook page to honor him, and a few months later someone else was inspired to organize a community clean-up.
-Hundreds of people pitched in to pick up litter, and it's become an annual thing.
+Hundreds of people pitched in to pick up litter, and it’s become an annual thing.
 On the first anniversary of his death, the town unveiled a statue in his memory.

-But I'm not trying to take this guy's place.
+But I’m not trying to take this guy’s place.
 Litter offends me and always has.
-When my high school-age son was in first grade, I suggested we pick up all the litter we found between our house and his school, a distance of five or six blocks.
+When my son was in first grade I suggested we pick up all the litter we found between our house and his school, a distance of five or six blocks.
 He could take the collected stuff to school for show-and-tell.
 Look how much I picked up in just that short distance, he would say.
 I secretly hoped his demonstration would shock his classmates, and convert them.

 In any case, my anti-litter stance has intensified.
 Every day during my walk I pass a grassy knoll where teen drunkies congregate at night.
 They leave behind assorted empties, so I pick them all up.
 I pass a fast food place and find discarded bags and cups strewn along the sidewalk.
 I pick them up.
 I cannot pass this stuff by.